-\paragraph*{If and while.} Our model allows for direct manipulation of the instruction pointer.
+\parag{If and while} Our model allows for direct manipulation of the instruction pointer.
 We use this to implement both conditional and unconditional jumps.
 To evaluate branches, we use the $\CF$ pointer to store the intermediate boolean results.
 An example is given in Figure~\ref{fig:convert-while}.
-For more complicated boolean formulae one needs multiple jumps, but since we limited population programs to binary expressions (with optional negations) we only need a constant number of instructions for each branch.
+For more complicated boolean formulae one needs multiple jumps.

 Recall also that for-loops are only a macro in population programs, so we do not have to implement them here.